chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 We are thankful to reviewers for their work.
-In this response, we address the referees main concerns.

-Before that, we want to address one of the main concerns of referees A and C:
+First, let us address one of the main concerns of referees A and C:

-* There is now a formalization of this work in Coq

-Details below.
+## Coq formalization

+  Since submission we have formalized this work in Coq.
+This development is available for referees at https://fpl.cs.depaul.edu/jriely/PwT.zip (approximately 11,000 lines of code).
+In particular, we have formally verified lemma 4.5, which states that SEQ is associative (SeqAssoc.v) and that SKIP is left and right unit (SeqSkipId.v).

 ## Overall comments